CogComp/SRL-Spanish-Demo-Frontend/README.md

 # SRL-Spanish-Demo(Frontend)
-This repository hosta the code for SRL Spanish Demo Interface
+This repository hosts the code for SRL Spanish Demo Interface